Ibrahim Taguri: Political career

 For more than 15 years Taguri has worked for several London-based charities in campaigning and fundraising capacities (including within the hospice movement and with children's charities), and most recently for the Liberal Democrats, before being chosen to run as their candidate for the 2015 election in the Brent Central seat previously held (since 2003) by Sarah Teather.
 He states that his mission in politics is to eradicate child poverty in the UK by 2020.
 In the course of his campaigning, he compared politics to boxing, as they both are "all about preparation and training.
-It's not what happens on polling day, it's what happens in the months before."
+It's not what happened on polling day, it's what happens in the months before."
 Taguri though was forced to stand down as fundraiser, race and equality champion and candidate when he was caught in a sting operation by The Daily Telegraph apparently accepting donations in exchange for access, as well as suggesting ways of funneling the donations to hide their origins.

 Taguri has written for publications including the New Statesman and the Huffington Post, writing about issues that reflect his concerns, which include UK immigration policy, informed by his own experience as the eldest child of a working-class immigrant family; increasing parents' access to affordable childcare, improving educational standards and fighting poverty through radical tax reform, defending civil liberties in the UK and abroad, and environmental topics such as fracking.